CyanLabs/discourse-append-tag-apim/README.md

-# discourse-append-tag-apim-main
+## discourse-append-tag-apim

- This simple plugin adds the tag "unhandled" to every topic if there is a non-staff reply.
+Simple plugin that appends the apim tag to sync1,sync2,sync3,sync4 tagged topics